 Can the Court Just Put Limits on the Offender’s Relationship with the Child?

 Yes, you can ask the court to put limits on the offender’s relationship with the child.
-This may be the only thing you can do if the offender already has legal right to the child, your child is 4 or older, and it is after July 23, 2019 (this deadline is explained above under “How Do I File a Sexual Assault Allegation Form?”).
+This may be the only thing you can do if the offender already has legal right to the child, or your child is 4 or older.

 In other cases, you may want the offender to be recognized as the legal parent, but not want the offender to have any contact with the child.

 In any kind of case where the court is considering parenting time, the court must limit the contact between the offender and the child if the court finds that the child was born as a result of the offender sexually assaulting you.

 How Long Does It Take?